jaakerisalu/Happening/README.md

 **Syncdb & migrate**

+ `python manage.py makemigrations accounts`

+ `python manage.py migrate`

  `python manage.py syncdb`

- `python manage.py migrate`
+Create a superuser to log in to admin

 **Run development servers**

 **Note:** Virtualenv must be activated for the following commands to work

 Run django server: `python manage.py runserver`

-Run development asset server: `npm run hot`

 **Note:** Server will run at 127.0.0.1:8000 (localhost wont work because of CORS)